ClementNerma/Rave/docs/master.md

 val blue = Color.Blue;
 ```

 By default, the first identifier of the enumeration is an `u8` value starting at `0`.
-The second is equal to `1`, the third is equal to `2`, etc. Though, it's possible to set a specific number:
+The second is equal to `1`, the third is equal to `2`, etc. Though, it's possible to set a specific value:

 ```sn
 enum Color1 {